Mark Kerr (footballer): Asteras Tripolis

 Kerr agreed to join Greek side Asteras Tripolis; the move was announced on 6 June 2010, signing a three–year contract.
 Upon joining the club, he was given a number seven shirt ahead of the new season.

 Kerr made his debut for Asteras Tripolis, coming on as an 81st-minute substitute, in a 1–0 win against Ergotelis in the opening game of the season.
 In a match against AEK Athens on 19 September 2010, he set up the club's second goal of the game, in a 2–2 draw.
 However, Kerr's first team opportunities at Asteras Tripolis limited, due to suffering from a concussion that saw him out for a month.
 On 18 December 2010, he made his return from injury, coming on as a 70th-minute substitute, in a 0–0 draw against Panionios.
 Kerr then had to wait for a month to make another appearance for the club against Panserraikos on 27 February 2011, where he came on as a late substitute, in a 1–0 win.
-His contributions helped the club finish 13th in the 2010–11 Superleague Greece.
+His contributions helped the club finish 13th in the 2010–11 Super League Greece.
 At the end of the 2010–11 season, Kerr made ten appearances in all competitions.

 In the 2011–12 season, Kerr played two times for Asteras Tripolis.
 After months without playing, it was announced on 10 January 2012 that he left the club by mutual consent.
 Upon leaving Asteras Tripolis, Kerr spoke highly on his time in Greece and praised the club for helping him settle in the country.